Sheldon-Lloyd/Cyber.Beast/comic/makkusu/episode-1/readme.md

 10 years later Makkusu is now old enough to compete in the CNS

+Makkusu is seen sleeping on a train.
+He is awakened by spike or his CSD
+  1. Spike: Hey Makkusu he get up isn't this your stop
+  1. CSD: \*Beep Beep\* Rise and shine Makkusu you have arrived at your destination

 Makkusu is teased about being delusional trying become a cybervator when he doesn't even have a tail

 Makkusu starts to have doubts but submits his application regardless